Lol3rrr/nomad-vmonitor/README.md

 # Nomad-vmonitor
-Monitors your Nomad-Cluster for new Versions of Software to deploy
+Monitors your Nomad-Cluster for new Versions of Software that is deployed

+## Metrics Endpoint
+Listens on `0.0.0.0:3000` and provides a `/metrics` endpoint to query prometheus metrics

+## Environment Variables
+* `NOMAD_ADDR`: The Nomad Server Address (defaults to localhost)
+* `NOMAD_PORT`: The Nomad Server Port (defaults to 4646

 ## How it works
 It periodically loads all the current Jobs registered in Nomad and then goes through them